nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Adding an applicant to listing: `add_app`

-Adds an applicant to a specified listing.
+You can add an applicant to a specified listing.

 ✏️ **Format:** `add_app INDEX a/APPLICANT`